 Several slot canyons have the nickname Peek a Boo.
 This one is close to Kanab.
 What makes this canyon so special?
 The missing crowds!

 The light is perfect at noon, with awesome reflections inside the canyon.
 Soak in the spectacular array of colours.
-It is difficult to get to Peek a Boo, but you get rewarded with an easy walk through this Antelope like canyon.
+It is difficult to get to Peek-a-Boo, but you get rewarded with an easy walk through this Antelope like canyon.
 It is an amazing spot for the entire family.
-The advantage of this slot canyon no entrance fee or permit is required.
+The advantage of this slot canyon is that no entrance fee or permit is required.
 This adventure is for free and not overrun.
 However, from time to time, there are several guided trips at once, all coming by UTV'S.

-Kanab is located on roughly 5.000 feet/ 1.500 m elevation and Peek a Boo on 5.500 feet/ 1.700 m.
+Kanab is located at roughly 5.000 feet/ 1.500 m elevation, and Peek a Boo at 5.500 feet/ 1.700 m.
 This area experiences a high desert climate and low humidity.
 It doesn’t rain much on average, below 15 inches annually.
-The dirt road to Peek a Boo is impassable when wet.
+The dirt road to Peek-a-Boo is impassable when wet.

-The summer is hot and dry, reaching 93°F/ 34°C. Due to the high elevations, overnight lows are ranging between 60-50°F/ 15-10°C. Occasional thunderstorms occur in late summer, causing flash floods.
+The summer is hot and dry, reaching 93°F/ 34°C. Due to the high elevations, overnight lows range between 60-50°F/ 15-10°C. Occasional thunderstorms occur in late summer, causing flash floods.
 Roads are inaccessible after heavy rainfall.
 Never access a slot canyon when rain and thunderstorms are forecasted.

 The winter from December to February is cold; day temps are slightly below 50°F/ 10°C. Nights are freezing in the mid 20°sF/ -5°C. Occasional snow occurs in this high elevation.

 I got all these pictures and information provided by Ray Downs Photography.